-Top 7 Temples in Koh Samui
+Top 7 Temples in Koh Samui, Thailand

 The Temples of Koh Samui are a highlight of this beloved holiday island.
 Visiting one of these sacred places is an experience and therefore almost always part of every Thailand trip.
 Many tourists do know the famous Big Buddha Temple because it is the main landmark of the island.
 Nevertheless, there are more interesting Buddhist temple complexes which are fascinating and worth a visit.
 But where are the most beautiful temples on Koh Samui, which site is worth seeing, and where can they be found?